 What is a bartender's license?

-Although terms are often used loosely, incorrectly or in reference to different training, usually a bartending license refers to responsible alcohol server training, which can also be called alcohol awareness training.
+Although terms are often used loosely, incorrectly, or in reference to different training, usually a bartending license refers to responsible alcohol server training, which can also be called alcohol awareness training.
 Many states have made such training mandatory for all bartenders, alcohol servers, waiters and waitresses, and other employees in the hospitality industry.
-In other states, employers have voluntarily chosen to require their employees to have training because of the corresponding reduction in alcohol violations, drunk driving and third party lawsuit risks.
+In California, new requirements implemented by the Alcoholic Beverage Control (ABC), known as the Responsible Beverage Service Training Act, RBS Training, and AB-1221, are set to begin in July, 2022.

-States want bartenders to be licensed primarily to reduce drunk driving, although reducing minors' access to alcohol is often a secondary goal.
+A primary reason for ABC training is to States want bartenders to reduce drunk driving, although reducing minors' access to alcohol is often a secondary goal.
 A licensed bartender is one that has taken training to learn intervention techniques with a goal of ensuring the bar's patrons do not drink and drive.
-If you are a bartender, you are on the front lines of the fight against drunken driving - and adequate training is very important to the effort.
+If you are a bartender, you are on the front lines of the fight against drunken driving - and our alcohol server education training is very important to the effort.
+Our course prepares you to pass the Alcohol Server Certification exam.

 The best part is that you can take both of these types of training online.
 You can complete the training on your own time at your own pace.
 Getting your license or certification has never been easier than with online training!

-California has instituted a non-mandatory program which rewards businesses that train voluntarily by (in some cases) reducing penalties for violations when the offending staff member was trained prior to the violation.
-Because a violation or lawsuit could potentially result in the loss or suspension of a liquor license and even the permanent closure of the business, many businesses require their employees to get Responsible Serving of Alcohol training.
+Until July, 2022, California has in place a non-mandatory program which rewards businesses that train voluntarily by (in some cases) reducing penalties for violations when the offending staff member was trained prior to the violation.
+Because a violation or lawsuit could potentially result in the loss or suspension of a liquor license and even the permanent closure of the business, many businesses require their employees to get Responsible Serving® of Alcohol training.
 Stand out from the competition by taking your training online today.
 It may help you get the best job!